-LACORS, Local Authorities Coordinators of Regulatory Services, is important in respect of fire safety guidance for landlords especially where they are not sure that their property complies or not.
-It should be read in conjunction with the fire risk assessment article that we have done previously.
+LACORS, Local Authorities Coordinators of Regulatory Services.
+It is important in respect of fire safety guidance for landlords.
+You need to know whether your property complies or not.
+Read in conjunction with the fire risk assessment article that we have done previously.

-Recent events have meant that these guides will inevitably be updated but you need to understand your responsibilities now and ensure that you comply with the standards that are laid out.
+You need to understand your responsibilities.
+Ensuring that you comply with the current standards that are laid out.

 Introduction to Fire Doors

-Fire doors are now a legal requirement in almost all commercial buildings, most accommodation premises – including blocks of flats, sheltered accommodation, housing in multiple occupation etc and even some larger owned houses.
+Fire doors are now a legal requirement in all commercial buildings.
+Also, for most accommodation including blocks of flats.
+They may be required in sheltered accommodation.
+In Housing of multiple occupation and some larger owned houses they are necessary.

 Why are they important?